Help us improve your experience.

 • Unicast

-A unicast address specifies an ID for a single interface to which packets are delivered.
-Under IPv6, the vast majority of Internet traffic is foreseen to be unicast.
-It is for this reason that the largest assigned block of the IPv6 address space is dedicated to unicast addressing.
+A unicast address specifies an identifier for a single interface to which packets are delivered.
+Under IPv6, the vast majority of Internet traffic is foreseen to be unicast, and it is for this reason that the largest assigned block of the IPv6 address space is dedicated to unicast addressing.
 Unicast addresses include all addresses other than loopback, multicast, link-local-unicast, and unspecified.

 For SRX Series Firewalls, the flow module supports the following kinds of IPv6 unicast packets: